solhuebner/PCA9685-Arduino/README.md

 ### Library Initialization

 There are several initialization mode flags exposed through this library that are used for more fine-tuned control.
-These flags are expected to be provided to the library's 'init(...)' function, commonly called inside of the sketch's `setup()` function.
+These flags are expected to be provided to the library's `init(...)` function, commonly called inside of the sketch's `setup()` function.
 These init mode flags can be treated as a bitfield, and can be bitwise-OR'ed together to combine multiple flags together.
 The default init mode of the library, if left unspecified, is `PCA9685_MODE_OUTDRV_TPOLE`, which seems to work for most of the PCA9685 breakouts on market, but may be incorrect for custom PCA9685 integrations.

 See Section 7.3.2 of the datasheet for more details.